kyr0/lightningimg-node/README.md

 git push
 ```

-GitHub actions will do the rest job for you.
+GitHub Actions will do the rest for us.